 Table of contents

 Portugal’s development co-operation is focused on providing expertise to Portuguese-speaking countries in Africa and Timor-Leste.
 Portugal is a strong advocate for triangular development co-operation.
-Portugal’s official development assistance (ODA) is provided as a core contribution to multilateral organisations, with the largest share going to European Union (EU) institutions.
-Portugal’s total official development assistance (ODA) increased in 2024 to USD 669.1 million (preliminary data), representing 0.24% of gross national income (GNI).
+Portugal’s official development assistance (ODA) is largely provided to multilateral organisations as a core contribution, with the largest share going to European Union (EU) institutions.
+Portugal’s total ODA (USD 571 million, preliminary data) decreased in 2025, representing 0.18% of gross national income (GNI).

 Policy

-Copy link to PolicyThe 2030 Portuguese Co-operation Strategy (English summary here) continues the focus on co-operation with Portuguese-speaking countries, building on the linguistic links between Portugal and these countries.
-Key thematic priorities are human development, governance, and climate and the environment, with gender equality as a cross-cutting priority.
-Through its peer-to-peer links, Portugal’s bilateral co-operation mainly aims to strengthen institutional capacity in its partner countries.
-Multiannual country strategies are jointly agreed upon with partners at a high level and cover all forms of co-operation with the Portuguese government.
+Copy link to PolicyThe 2030 Portuguese Cooperation Strategy (English summary here) focuses on Portuguese-speaking countries.
+Thematic priorities are human development, governance, and climate and the environment, with gender equality as a cross-cutting priority.
+Through its peer-to-peer links, Portugal’s bilateral co-operation aims to strengthen institutional capacity in partner countries.
+Multiannual country strategies are agreed with partners at a high level and cover all forms of co‑operation with the Portuguese government.
 The strategy also encompasses humanitarian assistance and development education.

-In multilateral co-operation, the European Union is Portugal’s main partner.
+The European Union is Portugal’s main multilateral partner.
 Portugal advocates, in particular, for the EU partnership with Africa.
 It is closely engaged with the Community of Portuguese Language Countries and is active in partnerships with Ibero-America.
-Portugal plays a leadership role for triangular co-operation (also regularly hosting international conferences), where it is increasingly promoting triangular cooperation projects with Latin American and African countries.
-Other important priorities include LDCs, SIDS and protection of the ocean.
-The 2030 co‑operation strategy emphasises leveraging Portugal’s added value to collectively address global development challenges.
-Portugal is preparing a National Roadmap for Sustainable Development 2030 with the aim to better link different policy areas.
-In 2023, Portugal agreed on debt-for-climate swaps with Cabo Verde and Sao Tome and Principe.
+Portugal plays a leadership role for triangular co-operation and promotes projects with Latin American and African countries.
+Other priorities include least developed countries (LDCs), small island developing states (SIDS) and protection of the ocean.

 Findings from OECD-DAC reviews

 Copy link to Findings from OECD-DAC reviewsThe 2022 OECD-DAC Peer Review praised Portugal for mobilising its whole-of-government expertise and its strong focus on partner country ownership.
-It also highlighted its effective international advocacy, notably on triangular co-operation and EU collaboration during its Presidency of the European Council.
+It also highlighted its effective international advocacy, notably on triangular co-operation and EU collaboration during its 2021 Presidency of the European Council.
 The review found that Portugal can make more out of its “decentralised” system of numerous institutions engaging in co-operation.
-It recommended improving co-ordination across government, pulling bilateral efforts together, focusing more on outcomes and taking action to increase ODA.
+It recommended improving cross-governmental co-ordination, strengthening bilateral alignment, focusing more on outcomes and taking action to increase ODA.
 Portugal submitted an internal management response to the review’s recommendations.
-The Peer Review found that Portugal had fully or partially implemented 16 of the 19 recommendations of the 2016 Peer Review.
-Portugal’s mid‑term review is planned for 2025.
-Discover insights from Portugal’s 2022 Peer Review and learn from Portugal’s practices in Development Co-operation Tools Insights Practices (TIPs).
+The forthcoming 2026 mid‑term review will assess Portugal’s implementation of the ten recommendations of the 2022 Peer Review.

 ODA allocation overview

-Copy link to ODA allocation overviewPortugal provided USD 669.1 (preliminary data) of ODA in 2024 (USD 641.8 million in constant terms) representing 0.24% of GNI.1 This was an increase of 21.3% in real terms in volume and an increase in the share of GNI from 2023.
-As in 2022, 2024 shows an increase in ODA in both volume and as a share of GNI, maintaining the upward trend and staying above 0.2%.
-Portugal is not yet in line with its domestic and EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
-Within Portugal’s ODA portfolio in 2023, 98.7% was provided in the form of grants and 1.3% in the form of non-grants.2
+Copy link to ODA allocation overviewPortugal provided USD 571 million (preliminary data) of ODA in 2025 (USD 528.1 million in constant terms), representing 0.18% of GNI.1 This was a decrease of 19.3% in real terms in volume and a decrease in the share of GNI from 2024.
+ODA volume has increased overall over the past ten years, despite decreases in 2019, 2023 and a significant drop in 2025.
+Portugal has yet to reach its domestic and EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
+Within Portugal’s ODA portfolio in 2024, 97.4% was provided in the form of grants and 2.6% was extended as loans.

-Portugal ranks 21st among Development Assistance Committee (DAC) member countries when ODA is taken as a share of GNI.
-In 2023, among DAC countries, Portugal allocated the highest share of gross bilateral ODA to Africa (69.5%) and the highest share allocated to fragile contexts (59.2%).
+In 2025, Portugal ranked 24th among Development Assistance Committee (DAC) members in terms of ODA volume and 26th when ODA is taken as a share of GNI.
+In 2024, among DAC countries, Portugal allocated the highest share of gross bilateral ODA to Africa (63.7%) and the highest share to fragile contexts (46.9%).
+Portugal was also among the top DAC members that channelled the highest share of ODA towards developing country-based civil society organisations (27.4%) and among the highest shares of total gross ODA as core contributions to multilaterals (64.7%).

-Portugal has committed to several international targets and DAC standards and recommendations.
+Portugal is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Portugal: Performance against commitments and DAC Recommendations